dotlang/language/doc/RFE.md

 ? - Do we support specifying name for arguments?

 ? - How can we make lambda out of a function which has no input?

+? - Make notation to invalidate a binding more explicit `dispose(name)` is not explicit enough